 Guppies and other livebearer fish are generally hardy fish.
 They can tolerate a wide range of water parameters.
 These hardy fish don’t get sick much.
 Although they are affected by only a few diseases, if you properly set up your fish tank and you are providing them an excellent food diet, then your guppy fish should be healthy enough to fight off most of the guppy disease and treatment would be minimum.

-The most common diseases that the guppy fish suffers from are Ich (white spot disease), a fungus disease, fin and tail rot disease, dropsy disease, velvet or gold dust disease, and flukes.
+Guppy fish suffers from more than one disease that are Ich (white spot disease), a fungus disease, fin and tail rot disease, dropsy disease, velvet or gold dust disease, and flukes, and their treatment ranges from simple antibiotics to maintaining water parameters of the tank.

 List of Common Guppy Disease and Treatment

-In this section, I will be discussing some of the most common guppy diseases, symptoms, cause, and treatment, more specifically, guppy diseases and treatment.
+In this section, I will discuss some of the most common guppy diseases, symptoms, causes, and treatments, specifically, guppy disease and treatment.
 Before going through this section, first, make sure that you have correctly diagnosed the right disease that your fish is suffering from.
-Else treating the disease with a wrong treatment will negatively affect your fish.
+Else treating the disease with the wrong treatment will negatively affect your fish.

-This article will not only help you to heal your sick guppy fish but also to prevent any disease starting again in the future i.e.; prevention is better than cure.
+This article will not only help you to heal your sick guppy fish but also prevent any disease from starting again in the future i.e., prevention is better than cure.
 Regular maintenance with proper aquarium setup must be done to prevent many diseases from breaking out in your fish aquarium.

-Below is a list of the most common guppy diseases and treatment:
+Below is a list of the most common guppy diseases and treatments:

 - Small white dots appearing in the fish body,